 After more than half an hour, my order of Chicken Pita finally arrived.
 All my family members had finished their food by then and I was left to finish mine alone.
 The pita was cold – the heat came from the chicken which had just been fried (they obviously forgot to prepare my order).
 No sauces, only a slab of cheese, so it was extremely dry.
 It wasn’t that bad but not something I would waste my time waiting for.

 All in all, their nasi lemak was decent but I’ve had better, and it was definitely not worth the wait and the bad service.
 There are better alternatives offering better service in the area.
 Would I come again?
-Nope.
-You only have one chance to impress customers – and when you have okay food coupled with bad service, it just doesn’t cut it.
+Maybe not.

 - Food: 3/5 (good nasi lemak, meh everything else)